 5. Adding Royal to things

-What is Royal about the Royal Australian Air Force, Navy and Army in 2018?
+What’s Royal about the Royal Australian Air Force, Navy or Army these days?

 6. Australia’s Currency